stashed/docs/docs/guides/latest/monitoring/coreos.md

 # Monitoring Using CoreOS Prometheus Operator

 CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
-This tutorial will show you how to use CoreOS Prometheus operator for monitoring Stash.
+This tutorial will show you how to use Prometheus operator for monitoring Stash.

 ## Before You Begin